speechly/speechly/libraries/browser-client/docs/interfaces/client.VadOptions.md

 • **enabled**: `boolean`

-Run signal detection analysis on every full audio frame (by default 30 ms).
+Run signal detection for every full audio frame (by default 30 ms).
-When false, [controlListening](client.VadOptions.md#controllistening) won't have an effect.
+Setting this to `false` saves some CPU cycles and [controlListening](client.VadOptions.md#controllistening) won't have an effect.

 Default: false.